nicole-numfocus/pandas-czi/proposal.md

 Dask, scikit-image, scikit-learn, and PyMC3.
 Each of these projects would benefit from improvements made to the tooling.

+See [Performance Monitoring](#performance-monitoring-1) for how we plan to achieve this goal.

 # Work plan

 ## Library Maintenance